Sebasc322/SupplierApp/README.md

-This web app was based on Proyect Canopy's web app https://www.proyectocanopy.co/
+This web app was based on Project Canopy's web app https://www.proyectocanopy.co/

-Thanks to Canopy Proyect!
+Thanks to Canopy Project!